Shaftesbury PLC is a Real Estate Investment Trust or REIT. It converted to REIT status on 1 April 2007.

 Dividends are paid as Property Income Distributions or PIDs.
 PIDs are taxable as property letting income (for shareholders who are not tax exempt) but will be treated separately from any other property letting business which they may carry on.

-PID dividend payments will be paid after deduction of withholding tax at basic rate (20% for 2012/2013 and 2013/2014) which the REIT pays to Her Majesty’s Revenue and Customs (“ HMRC”) on behalf of the shareholder.
+PID dividend payments will be paid after deduction of withholding tax at basic rate (20% as at 2017/2018) which the REIT pays to Her Majesty’s Revenue and Customs (“ HMRC”) on behalf of the shareholder.

 Tax exemption & refund

 Certain categories of shareholders may be able to claim exemption from deduction of withholding tax and receive their dividends gross.
 Categories include:

 - UK companies

 - Managers of PEPs, ISAs and Child Trust Funds

 To claim an exemption, shareholders should complete one of the forms below and return it to the Company’s registrars who are:

 Other shareholders resident outside the UK may also be able to claim a refund (either as an individual or as a company) from HMRC subject to the terms of a double tax treaty, if any, between the UK and the country in which they are resident.